 Killer Whales are sometimes seen in the waters here.
 But the only mammals we saw were a few Bottlenose Dolphins that played around the boat.

 When Jean-Michel visited the Western Sahara in November 2018 his group made a remarkable discovery.
 They found several Sand Cats sleeping in abandoned raven nests.
 The first time, we think, this has ever been documented (the literature talks about Sand Cats living only in burrows or rock crevices).
-Jean-Michel and his friends have written up their findings which will be published in the Spring issue of Cat News.
+Jean-Michel and his friends have written up their findings which were published in the Spring issue of Cat News.